 - Inspire others to take action.

-The simple writing practice we use ourselves and with our clients produces those results and gives leaders a powerful tool they can use at any time, anywhere, no matter their audience or circumstances.
-Watch Nancy Dorrier discuss the practice in this YouTube video!
+The simple writing practice we use ourselves gives leaders a powerful tool they can use at any time, anywhere.
+Watch Nancy Dorrier discuss the practice in this YouTube video.

 Our Writing Programs

 See our Programs page to learn about our two writing programs: Being Engaged and Connected at Work and about The Red Truck Writing Program for Leaders.

 In addition to co-founding Dorrier Underwood, Nancy Dorrier is an award-winning author who has published two books from her daily writing practice.

 Nancy is available for readings and writing workshops at your organization, church, or community group.
 Email Ginny Brien at VBrien@DorrierUnderwood.com for more information.

 Stan Went Fishing: Stories and Images of Waking Up, by Nancy Dorrier and Paul Fetters, is an inspiring book with writing that invites reflection and invokes a sense of wonder.
 With a poetic feel, Nancy’s stories, paired with Paul’s photographs, come together in a unique and beautiful fashion.